 Split AI/ML data session

 8. Request the start of intermediate data delivery.
-On confirmation, the application triggers the Media Client to request the start of AI/ML data delivery using the AI/ML intermediate data access information provided in step 7.
+On confirmation, the Media aware Application triggers the Media Client to request the start of AI/ML data delivery using the AI/ML intermediate data access information provided in step 7.

 9. The Media client request the intermediate data to be delivered from the Media AS.